MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/xamarin-android.md

 [!include[](introduction-android.md)]

-## 1. Mono version
+## 1. Xamarin.Android version

-If your Android project does not target Mono framework version 8.1 or higher, you will not be able to update the Push package.
+If your Android project does not target Xamarin.Android version 8.1 or higher, you will not be able to update the Push package.

 You can safely bump this version in **Options > General > Target framework** as this has no impact on minimum API level or target API level fields.